 DATE REVISED:

-DATE ACCEPTED BY IBIS OPEN FORUM:
+DATE ACCEPTED: Rejected July 20, 2018

 STATEMENT OF THE ISSUE:

 This BIRD was written to replace BIRD 145 with the expectation that BIRD 145 will be rejected when this BIRD is approved.
 A major shortcoming of BIRD 145 is that it requires a [Model Call] statement for each instance of every single [Model] in an IBIS file.
 Since [Model Call] itself consists of multiple lines, this would significantly increase the size of an IBIS file.